• ABC Details

 Qualifications:

-• Community members with an interest in the arts to represent the public interest.
+• Be a resident of Newfoundland and Labrador with an interest in the arts to represent the public interest.

-In addition, members of Council should possess the following personal attributes:
+In addition, members of ArtsNL should possess the following personal attributes:

 • High ethical standards and integrity;